jmarthaller/jmarthaller/README.md

 ### Hi, I'm Jacob!

-Full Stack Software Engineer working primarily in React.js and Ruby on Rails.
+Full Stack Software Engineer working primarily in JavaScript, React.js, and Ruby on Rails.
 My professional background is in legal services with experience working on the non-technical side of startups.

 Strong research skills with the ability to communicate complex topics in accessible ways.
-Diverse academic interests provide novel ways to approach entrenched problems.
-Motivated to advance my skills as a developer and work on transformational projects.
+Diverse academic interests provide novel ways to approach difficult problems.
+Motivated to advance my skills as a developer and build amazing software.

 ## Skills